 Student grants and scholarships are funded by leading companies and individuals from across the lithography community.
-The primary goal of these funding opportunities is to drive student participation.
+The primary goal of these funding opportunities is to encourage student participation.

-Learn more about grants sponsored by companies and the application process below or start your application.
+Learn more about grants sponsored by companies and the application process below.

 Explore the semiconductor industry, meet noteworthy experts, and network with peers.

-Student grants cover the full cost of admission.
+Student grants cover the full cost of admission, plus a short course.

 See below for more details about travel reimbursement